MohamedAhmedElsayed/Readify/README.md

 ## Running the App

-To run the app, you should add the following to your `gradle.properties` file:
+To run the app, you should add the following to your `local.properties` file:

 ```properties
 API_KEY=your_actual_api_key_here